Mansi242401/Portfolio/sql_queries_with_results2.md

 <b>Identify issues in customer_orders <br></b>

-**Issue:** We can clearly see that there are empty strings and 'null' strings in the extras and exclusions column.NULL is the standard way to indicate the absence of a value in a database column and is considered better practice than putting empty string.
+**1. Issue:** We can clearly see that there are empty strings and 'null' strings in the extras and exclusions column.NULL is the standard way to indicate the absence of a value in a database column and is considered better practice than putting empty string.
 Hence, we will replace these with NULL. <br>
 **Solution:**

-1. Insert NULL values in columns - extras and exclusions replacing the empty strings and 'null' strings
+Insert NULL values in columns - extras and exclusions replacing the empty strings and 'null' strings

 **Query:**